pauliejes/SandboxDocs/docs/Developer Guide/PhysicsAPI.md

 <a id='setAngularvelocity'></a>
 #### setAngularVelocity(x, y, z, coords)

 Sets the angular velocity.
-Accepts X, Y, Z, and Coordinates
+Accepts X, Y, Z, and Coordinates.

 **Arguments:**